centreon/centreon-documentation/versioned_docs/version-23.04/administration/secure-platform.md

 ### Activate SELinux

-By default, SELinux is disabled during the Centreon installation process for security reasons.
+By default, SELinux is disabled during the Centreon installation process and must be reenabled after it for security reasons.

 To enable SELinux again, edit the **/etc/selinux/config** file and change the value with the following options:
 - ``SELINUX=enforcing`` to make SELinux security policy enforced.